We seek to identify barriers experienced by children and young people with disability and their families.

 Recent advocacy

-Our systemic advocacy team provide input and recommendations directly to policy- and decision-makers at a local, state and federal level.
+Our systemic advocacy team provides input and recommendations directly to policy and decision-makers at a local, state and federal level.

 We aim to improve access, design and delivery of mainstream and community services and create lasting change that benefits the broader disability community.